 “Definitely not for the faint at heart, the Porsche 993 Cup 3.8 RSR offers to the one who dares to rise to the challenge, the opportunity to live his ultimate automotive fantasy.
-As this baritone, staccato warbird tears its way up the straight you feel the power surge from the engine out through the rear wheels and the whole chassis vibrates vigorously, giving you a sense of what it’s really capable of”.
+As this German warbird tears its way up the straight with a baritone, staccato bellow, you feel the power surge from the engine out through the rear wheels and the whole chassis vibrates vigorously, giving you a sense of what it’s really capable of”.

 When Porsche released the Porsche 911 Carrera RS in 1973, they didn’t do so in the hope of creating a road car legend.
 Instead, it was a means of getting the 911 Carrera RSR homologated for Group 4 racing.
 In 1973, the 2.8-litre Porsche 911 Carrera RSR would start the season in victorious fashion, a Brumos-entered car winning the 24 Hours of Daytona in February with Peter Gregg and Hurley Haywood at the wheel.

 By the end of May, the factory Martini Racing squad had added a famous triumph at the Targa Florio to the trophy cabinet before the ’73 RSR was modified with a 3.0-litre engine for that year’s 24 Hours of Le Mans.
 This engine would go on to power the 1974 Porsche 911 Carrera RSR, a car that dominated Group 4 racing for the next 24 months in the hands of various independent outfits such as Gelo Racing and Kremer Racing, while a 2.8/3.0 RSR hybrid competed in the US IROC series during the 1973/74 winter.